hapax/hapax.github.io/assets/teaching.md

 The philosopher Bertrand Russell said that pure maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern perfection such as only the greatest art can show".
-Along similar lines, the English mathematician G. H. Hardy said "beauty is the first test: there is no permanent place in the world for ugly mathematics."
+English mathematician G. H. Hardy elevated this to a *requirement*, stating that "beauty is the first test: there is no permanent place in the world for ugly mathematics."

 Sound like any high school maths class you ever took?